Permit requirement for students

 What constitutes a valid permit?

 - Each semester permit or temporary permit must be displayed on the inside, lower left corner of the windshield (driver's side).
-If the permit is not displayed, the vehicle is subject to citation by Public Safety.
+If the permit is not displayed, or is displayed incorrectly (e.g. upside-down) the vehicle is subject to citation by Public Safety.

 What about vehicles affiliated with guests or family members?

 If a vehicle is brought to campus for a student to operate, that student must obtain a valid semester permit (decal) or temporary permit (4" square paper affixed by tape) for that vehicle.
+If that student is unable to obtain a permit, the student is violating the permit requirement and the vehicle should be removed from campus immediately.
+Sophomores, juniors and seniors may request brief temporary permits from the Housing and Parking Office.
 If the vehicle is being parked or operated on campus solely by a guest or family member, Westmont uses a different parking "pass" for it.

 Is the half-sheet "Parking Notification" considered a citation/violation, or a temporary parking pass?